-Use [Batch Processing][Step B1: Rename DICOM files] or [Batch Processing][Step B1: Rename DICOM in Subfolders] to rename and sort DICOM files.
-DSI Studio should be able to create a folder for each scan and a subfolder for each sequence.
+Use [Batch Processing][Step B1a: Rename DICOM files] or [Batch Processing][Step B1b: Rename DICOM in Subfolders] to rename and sort DICOM files.
+DSI Studio will create a folder for each scan and a subfolder for each sequence.
 You can place DICOM files of all subjects into one root folder and sort it all at once.

 TIP: Try this function with only 2 or 3 subjects and see how the sorting work before applying it to all your data, which can be catastrophic!

-Click on [Batch Processing][Step B2: Create SRC files] and select the root study folder that contains all subjects’ data.
+For DICOM files, click on [Batch Processing][Step B2c: DICOM to SRC/NIFTI] and select the root study folder that contains all subjects’ data.
 DSI Studio will generate an SRC within each subject’s folder.
-I would suggest using searching for all SRC files and placing them together in another folder for further processing.
+After generating all SRC file, you may search for all SRC files and placing them together in another folder for further processing.

 After DSI Studio processes all data, I highly recommend doing [Diffusion MRI Analysis]Step T1a: Quality Control to exclude problematic data.